timescale/docs/self-hosted/tooling/index.md

 ---
 title: Additional tooling
-excerpt: Get the most from Timescale with open source tools that help you perform common tasks
+excerpt: Get the most from TimescaleDB with open source tools that help you perform common tasks
 products: [self_hosted]
 ---